UnityRPG/3-Modifiers-And-Abilities/README.md

 + Fixing a possible projectile bug
 + What is an Animator Override Controller?
 + How to override animations at runtime

+### 7_MA_RPG Protecting Our Interfaces
++ The hidden dependency in our asset pack
++ How to prevent animation events breaking code
++ Challenge: Apply animations to weapons.